 Share of the population in the poorest quintile who are receiving the COVID-19 pandemic related social assistance programs.

-PROJECT COMPONENTS:
+Project Components:

-COMPONENT 1.
-Emergency COVID-19 Response – total US$ 71,85 million (WB financing EUR 29.1 million, US$ 31.9 million equivalent, remaining AIIB financing)
+Component 1.
+Emergency COVID-19 Response – total EUR 65,6 million (WB financing EUR 29.1 million, remaining AIIB financing)

-SUBCOMPONENT 1.1: Case Detection and Confirmation (EUR 7.3 million, US$ 8.0 million equivalent).
+Subcomponent 1.1: Case Detection and Confirmation (EUR 16.4 million).
 This subcomponent will help to strengthen public health laboratories and epidemiological capacity for early detection and confirmation of cases.

-SUBCOMPONENT 1.2: Health System Strengthening for Case Management (EUR 21.8 million, US$ 23.9 million equivalent).
+Subcomponent 1.2: Health System Strengthening for Case Management (EUR 49.1 million).
 This subcomponent will contribute to the strengthening of health system preparedness, improve the quality of medical care provided to COVID-19 patients, and minimize the risks for health personnel and patients.

 COMPONENT 2.
-Enabling Health Measures to Contain the COVID-19 Outbreak through Temporary Income Support for Poor Households and Vulnerable Individuals –total US$ 107,85 million (WB financing EUR 43.7 million, US$ 47.8 million equivalent, remaining AIIB financing)
+Enabling Health Measures to Contain the COVID-19 Outbreak through Temporary Income Support for Poor Households and Vulnerable Individuals –total EUR 98.4 million (WB financing EUR 43.7 million, remaining AIIB financing)

-SUBCOMPONENT 2.1: Cash Transfers to Poor and Vulnerable Households (EUR 8.1 million, US$ 8.9 million equivalent).
+Subcomponent 2.1: Cash Transfers to Poor and Vulnerable Households (EUR 8.1 million).

-SUBCOMPONENT 2.2: Temporary Unemployment Assistance for Individuals who lose their Job because of the COVID-19 Outbreak (EUR 35.6 million, US$ 38.9 million equivalent).
+Subcomponent 2.2: Temporary Unemployment Assistance for Individuals who lose their Job because of the COVID-19 Outbreak (EUR 35.6 million).

-COMPONENT 3.
-Project Management and Monitoring – US$ 0,3 million (WB financing EUR 121,5, US$ 133,0 equivalent, remaining AIIB financing)
+Component 3.
+Project Management and Monitoring – EUR 0.27 million (WB financing EUR 0.12 million, remaining AIIB financing)

 This component will support project implementation for the overall administration of the project.

-GOVERNMENT RESPONSE
+GOVERNMENT RESPONSE TO THE COVID-19 PANDEMIC

 Immediate reforms and fiscal discipline was a necessary prerequisite to attract financial resources from the international partners in order to minimize the negative effects of the pandemic.
 Following the immediate actions of the GoG, Georgia was the first country to receive increased funding from the International Monetary Fund.
 Successful negotiations with the IMF enabled the country to attract significant monetary resources from other donors as well.
 In total USD 1.5 billion budget assistance was allocated, including: